dcarrsf/algorithm-patterns/README.md

 Algorithm studies project using AI assistance to define patterns, examples, and approaches to solving challenge problems.

-I'm continuing the idea started by Ed Skwareki in his Medium article [How ChatGPT is Helping Me Recognize LeetCode Coding Patterns](https://medium.com/@edskwarecki/how-chatgpt-is-helping-me-recognize-leetcode-coding-patterns-32fca706d9ba).
-I used the list of 27 algorithm patterns identified in the article as guidelines for the study topics below.
+The project continues the idea started by Ed Skwareki in his Medium article [How ChatGPT is Helping Me Recognize LeetCode Coding Patterns](https://medium.com/@edskwarecki/how-chatgpt-is-helping-me-recognize-leetcode-coding-patterns-32fca706d9ba).
+The list of 27 algorithm patterns identified in the article are used as guidelines for the study topics below.

 ## Popular Patterns: